maxcrous/Elections_Twitter_Project/README.md

 **Put more essential stuff here**

+# Raport writing
+- **Write an introduction.** What is our report about, what assignment does it concern, where is our dataset from and what are trying to accomplish.
+- **Abstract.**.
+Probably only possible to write this one when the rest is done.

 # Interesting Statistics
 - **Who likes to tweet?
 (Savvina)** ✅ The average number of tweets per inhabitant for each state.
 - **Peaks and valleys of activity.
 (Savvina)** ✅ At what time of the day do people tweet (on an hourly scale and dayly scale).